djlucas/PyQt5-rotating-tabs-widget/README.md

 *   **Rotating UI**: Click a tab in a background row to bring it to the front.
 *   **Justified Layout**: Tabs automatically stretch to fill the available width of the widget.
 *   **Fixed Tab Layout**: Optionally, set a fixed number of tabs per row for a grid-like layout.
-*   **Customizable Styles**: Comes with built-in styles (Default, Rounded, Dark) and can be easily extended with your own themes via a simple style file.
+*   **Customizable Styles**: Comes with built-in styles (Default, Rounded, Dark Rounded) and can be easily extended with your own themes via a simple style file.
 *   **Portable Logging**: Integrates with your application's existing logging system.
+*   **Tab Management**: Access tab count and programmatically control tab selection.

 ## Installation